-Each child is given an Alphabet Handwriting Strip, featuring the alphabet in both Saxon block-style and continuous stroke-style lettering, which should be available to children for all lesson activities.
-Vowels appear in red and consonants in black to help children distinguish between the two.
+Each child is given a laminated Alphabet Handwriting Strip, featuring the alphabet in both block-style and cursive lettering.
+As on the Alphabet Wall Cards, vowels appear in red and consonants in black to help children distinguish between the two.
 The strips feature the keyword illustration that corresponds to the most common sound of each letter.
 They also display illustrations of a right hand and a left hand for orientation.
-To reduce wear and tear and to ensure children always use the correct side, you may choose to laminate these strips, preferred side up, onto children's desks with a long piece of clear packing tape or onto a strip of sturdy cardboard for convenient storage.
-If you choose not to tape the Alphabet Handwriting Strips onto children's desks, establish a procedure for distributing and collecting the strips each day they're used.